geskill/IntelligeN/bin/build_129_todo.md

 - [x] Handle DDos protection from Cloudflare

-- [x] Allow multiple downloads with HTTPManager at the same time

-- [x] Allow to change HTTPManager settings

-- [x] Allow to change HTTPManager implementor on-the-fly
+- [ ] Allow to change HTTPManager implementor for a single request (settings record)

 - [x] Optimize HTTPManager log amount (i.e. ALL, SOME)